 - Strawberry Cheerios

 11. Lucky Charms

 One of the most recent cereals from General Mills to go gluten-free is Lucky Charms.
-Of course these are by no means a healthy cereal.
-But if you ever ate these as a kid and have a sweet tooth, you can now indulge yourself on some gluten-free Lucky Charms.
+Of course, these are by no means a healthy cereal.
+But if you ever ate these as a kid and have a sweet tooth, you can now indulge yourself in some gluten-free Lucky Charms.
 Make sure when you are in the store to check the side panel for the “gluten-free” label at the bottom of the nutrition information.